Skip to content

 Note

-If the RUM Headless service has been enabled, the prerequisites have been automatically configured, and you can directly integrate the application.
+If the RUM Headless service has been activated, the prerequisites have been configured automatically and you can proceed directly to app integration.

 Note

-The current React Native version only supports Android and iOS platforms temporarily.
+The current React Native version only supports Android and iOS platforms.

-1. Go to User Analysis > Create > React Native;
+1. Navigate to User Analysis > Create > React Native;

-• Public DataWay: Directly receives RUM data without installing the DataKit collector.
+• Public DataWay: Directly receives RUM data without requiring DataKit collector installation.

 • Local Environment Deployment: Receives RUM data after meeting the prerequisites.